The Second Harry Waterman Murder Mystery

-Lana leaned forward, took a cupcake and devoured it sensuously. ‘…Mmmm, delicious,’ she said, seductively wiping the sides of her mouth with her index finger.
+Jamal leaned forward, took a cupcake and devoured it sensuously. ‘…Mmmm, delicious,’ she said, seductively wiping the sides of her mouth with her index finger.
 ‘We have similar cakes in Iraq,’ she concluded with a wry smile.

 The ambassador began to stand.

-Lana quickly added:
+Jamal quickly added:

-‘I guarantee there is something I have Mister Ambassador, and it’s for sale to you at a cost of thirty-million US dollars; an absolute bargain, even if I say so myself, and the best return on investment Iran will ever have offered to them on a plate.’
+‘I guarantee there is something I have, Mister Ambassador, and it’s for sale to you at a cost of thirty-million US dollars; an absolute bargain, even if I say so myself, and the best return on investment Iran will ever have offered to them on a plate.’

 The ambassador scoffed:

-Lana chuckled.
+Jamal chuckled.
 ‘I’m selling the best poker hand Iran will ever be dealt; a hand that will make Iran a respected player on the world stage, instead of a struggling, volatile country crippled by religious bigots and economic sanctions.’